JvanKatwijk/qt-dab/README.md

 Windows
 ------------------------------------------------------------------

 Windows releases can be found at https://github.com/JvanKatwijk/qt-dab/releases .
-Please copy them into the same directory you've unzipped http://www.sdr-j.tk/windows-bin.zip as it uses the same libraries.
+A zipped folder contains the executable and libraries for this and other windows programs (previously maintained at the sdr-j.tk site).

 If you want to compile it by yourself, please install Qt through its online installer, see https://www.qt.io/